Russian alphabet: vowels

 Welcome to Learn Russian Step by Step!
 This is the place where you will start doing your first steps in the captivating journey of learning the Russian language.
-All you need is your motivation and a bit of patience and perseverance.
-Today you’ll get to know more about the Russian language and learn 5 vowels of the Russian alphabet.
+All you need to succeed in this endeavour is your motivation and a bit of patience and perseverance.

 Despite the fact the some of the Russian sounds are close to the English ones, you should not forget that they are not absolutely identical.
 You will need some practice to get a perfect Russian accent.